When do I need a Preliminary Ecological Appraisal?

 How long will it take?

 The ecological survey and assessment process is iterative, i.e. each stage informs the next.
-For many projects, a Preliminary Ecological Appraisal (PEA) or an Extended Phase 1 Habitat Survey is all that is required but many sites will require further surveys to fully understand the potential impacts a development might have on ecological receptors.
+For many projects, a PEA or an Extended Phase 1 Habitat Survey is all that is required.
+However, many sites will also require further surveys to fully understand the impacts a development might have on ecological receptors.
 A Preliminary Ecological Appraisal (PEA) can be conducted at any time of year, although the optimal period is generally accepted as April-September inclusive.

-If a PEA or an Extended Phase 1 Habitat Survey is all that is required (i.e. if these do not identify the need for further surveys) the final report is usually available in approximately 4 weeks from our appointment.
+If a PEA or an Extended Phase 1 Habitat Survey is all that is required the final report is usually available in approximately 4 weeks.
 However, this may vary at different times of the year depending upon how busy we are, how big the site is and the types and range of habitats on site.

 *NOTE: The costs quoted above may vary for larger or more complex sites or for greater travelling distances.
 All quoted figures are exclusive of and are subject to VAT.